deployo/deployo.github.io/content/_index.md

     - title: Access from anywhere
       description: Deployo is a web based solution accessible from any device with a browser.
 So desktop, tablet or mobile, it is at your fingertips.
       icon: mobile-phone
+    - title: Store your SSH keys
+      description: Your SSH keys can be generated and stored online and used everytime you acces your server.
+Have a private key already?
+Just upload it!
+      icon: lock
+roadmap:
     - title: Schedule tasks
       description: Schedule your tasks using standard cron syntax.
 Run your script in configured intervals.
 You can see history and output of scheduled tasks.
       icon: clock-o
+    - title: Webhooks
+      description: Run scripts triggered by webhooks from GitHub or Bitbucket.
+      icon: puzzle-piece
-    - title: Store your SSH keys
+    - title: Slack integration
-      description: Your SSH keys can be generated and stored online and used everytime you acces your server.
-Have a private key already?
-Just upload it!
+      description: Run scripts triggered directly from Slack.
-      icon: lock
+      icon: slack
 plans:
     - title: Free
       features: